 - Interest certificates from banks for FD or savings account income

-Use the Income Tax Calculator alongside this guide to verify your numbers as you go.
+Keep the Income Tax Calculator open alongside this guide to check your numbers as you go.

 Step 1: Calculate Gross Total Income

-Gross Total Income is the sum of all your income heads before any exemptions or deductions.
+Gross Total Income adds up all your income heads before any exemptions or deductions.

 Salary head: